 This post may include affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

 The answer to the age old question, “Where’s the beef?” is found in the shank portion of the cow.
-For this dish, we’re using Rumba Meats which we got at ALDI.
-It is high quality beef that this classic, Mexican comfort food deserves.
-You can find Rumba Meats at a store near you.
+For this dish, we’re using beef shank.
 While it may be an inexpensive cut of meat, beef shank is rich with the fatty goodness of the healthy bone marrow.
 Yeah.
 I’m a huge fan of marrow.
 I love it so much that I’d “marrow it” if I could. 🙂

-Chop up that the meat into small pieces and then throw it into the pot.
-Include the bone.
+- Chop up that the meat into small pieces and then throw it into the pot.

 You all know that I’m a saucy girl, and this dish is a saucy dream come true.
 This is a red sauce but one with no tomatoes to be found (Think: Tomato-free Zone).
 I use a lot of guajillo chiles.
 The secret, however, is adding two ancho chiles to the sauce.
 They take the sauce to a new level.